jackzellweger/rent-to-sale-price-ratios/README.md

 *Mathematica* was a great prototype, but I wanted something faster — something that could run on its own on a server.
 So, I had to find a new technology stack and a set of libraries I could use.

+**Sourcing The Polygons**

-**Sourcing The Polygons:** ZIP code polygons came from *Mathematica* before, so I knew I needed to find a new source.
+ZIP code polygons came from *Mathematica* before, so I knew I needed to find a new source.
 As it turns out, `census.gov` has a comprehensive library of polygons for every ZIP code in the United States.

 ```python
 # IMPORTING SHAPEFILES